 Stratus Protected Data Cloud

-MSI is building a local research compute cloud environment called Stratus (https://stratus.msi.umn.edu), which is designed to store and analyze protected data, such as dbGaP.
+MSI built a local research compute cloud environment called Stratus (https://stratus.msi.umn.edu), which is designed to store and analyze some types of protected data.
 Stratus is a subscription-based infrastructure as a service that enables users to operate within their own self-service virtual machines on the spectrum between a low-level bare-metal HPC and a fully virtualized, shared-tenancy mode.
-Stratus is powered by the Newton version of the OpenStack cloud platform, and is backed by Ceph storage.
+Stratus is powered by the OpenStack cloud platform, and is backed by Ceph storage.

-The initial interation of Stratus will feature functionalities not available on other MSI systems:
+Stratus features functionalities not available on other MSI systems:

 - The self-service portal allows users to create virtual machines and remote desktops on demand.